![]() |

 (Fig. 1) Original proposed Illinois borders within the Illinois territory.
-Future addition to Illinois from the future state of Wisconsin. |
+A future addition to Illinois from the future state of Wisconsin. |

 (Fig. 2) Ancient Mississippi River location east of Quad Cites between the Rock and Green rivers to Illinois River and south to St. Louis.
 Location of the land additions to Illinois from the future states of Iowa and Missouri. |

 Further to the south, the Mississippi River (just south of current Cape Girardeau, Missouri) was re-routed (Fig. 3) at the end of the Great Ice Age.
-After the last glacial advance, the melting ice flooded and altered the course of many channels and streams including the Mississippi and Ohio rivers.
+After the last glacial advance, the melting ice flooded and altered the course of many channels and streams, including the Mississippi and Ohio rivers.
 Approximately 12 to 15 thousand years ago, scientists believe that the Ohio and Mississippi rivers changed course (Fig. 3) south of Cape Girardeau, Missouri.

 (Fig. 3) The re-alignment of the Mississippi River south of Cape Girardeau, Missouri.
 The bedrock lined the Mississippi River channel near Thebes, Illinois. |

 At Thebes, the Mississippi River is now located 30 miles to the east (Fig. 3) of where the ancient Mississippi River flowed.
 Before the 20th century, the Mississippi River migrated rapidly by eroding the outside and depositing on the inside of a river bend.
 Numerous oxbow lakes [2] mark old positions of the channel that have been abandoned.
-Early Holocene (the term given to the last 11,700 years of the Earth's history) to late Wisconsin liquefaction (conversion of soil into a fluid-like mass during an earthquake or other seismic events) features in western lowlands were induced by a local source possibly by the Commerce fault (which is north of New Madrid Fault) as a result of earthquake upheaval along the Commerce Geophysical lineament running from the central Indiana to Arkansas.
+Early Holocene (the term given to the last 11,700 years of the Earth's history) to late Wisconsin liquefaction (conversion of soil into a fluid-like mass during an earthquake or other seismic events) features in western lowlands were induced by a local source, possibly by the Commerce fault (which is north of New Madrid Fault) as a result of earthquake upheaval along the Commerce Geophysical lineament running from central Indiana to Arkansas.

 The modern-day Cache River Valley of southern Illinois (Fig. 4) has a string of tupelo-cypress (trees) swamps, sloughs, and shallow lakes, remnants of the ancient Ohio River whose confluence with the Mississippi River was once northwest of Cairo, Illinois.